Entropy spectroscopy of a bilayer graphene quantum dot: Entropy in Magnetic Field

 \section{Entropy in Magnetic Field}

-Figures~\ref{fig:magnet}(a) and (b) show the entropy changes $\dl.Delta.{S}_{0\to 1}^\mathrm{A}$ and $\dl.Delta.{S}_{1\to 2}^\mathrm{A}$ for the $0\to 1$ and $1\to 2$ transition, respectively, as a function of magnetic field $\Bper$.
-In Fig~\ref{fig:magnet}(a), upon increasing $\Bper$ the entropy change decreases from $\kB \ln(2)$ to $0$.
-This is in agreement with the two-fold degenerate ground ground state at zero magnetic field given by the Kramers pair $\ket{K^-\downarrow}$, $\ket{K^+\uparrow}$.
-The degeneracy is gradually lifted with increasing $B_\perp $ due to the spin- and valley-Zeeman effect: Once the energy splitting $g_v \muB B_\perp$ between states $\ket{K^-\downarrow}$ and $\ket{K^+\uparrow}$ exceeds the thermal energy $\kB \Tbar$, the degeneracy is fully lifted in the thermodynamic sense, and the unambiguous thermodynamic ground state is $\ket{K^-\downarrow}$.
-Similar behaviour is also observed for the $1\to 2$-transition in Fig~\ref{fig:magnet}(b) at magnetic fields below \SI{100}{mT}: upon increasing $\Bper$ the entropy change increases from $-\kB\ln(2)$ to $0$ as the degeneracy of the one carrier state is lifted.
-Further increasing $\Bper$ leads to a peak in entropy change of $\kB\ln(2)$ at $\SI{210}{\milli\tesla}$.
-Since here, the one-carrier ground state degeneracy is fully lifted already, the change in entropy must be fully due to a ground state degeneracy in the two-carrier charge state.
+Figures~\ref{fig:magnet}(a), (b) show the entropy changes $\dl.Delta.{S}_{0\to 1}^\mathrm{A}$ and $\dl.Delta.{S}_{1\to 2}^\mathrm{A}$ for the $0\to 1$-- and $1\to 2$--transition, respectively, as a function of out-of-plane magnetic field $\Bper$.
+For the $0\to 1$--transition in Fig.~\ref{fig:magnet}(a) the entropy change decreases from $\kB \ln(2)$ to $0$ upon increasing $\Bper$.
+This is in agreement with the Kramers pair $\Kdown$, $\Kup$ being the one carrier ground state at zero magnetic field: The degeneracy is gradually lifted with increasing $\Bper$ due to the spin- and valley-Zeeman effect, whose strengths are characterized by the Land\'e $g$-factors $g_s$ and $g_v$, respectively.
+When the Zeeman splitting $(g_v+g_s)\muB\Bper$ between states $\Kdown$ and $\Kup$ exceeds the thermal energy $\kB\Tbar$, the degeneracy appears as fully lifted with the ground state being $\Kdown$.
+This is also observed for the $1\to 2$--transition in Fig.~\ref{fig:magnet}(b) at magnetic fields below $\SI{100}{\milli\tesla}$: upon increasing $\Bper$ the entropy change increases from $-\kB\ln(2)$ to $0$ as the degeneracy of the one carrier state is lifted.
+Since the low-field region up to $\SI{100}{\milli\tesla}$ in Fig.~\ref{fig:magnet}(b) is fully explained with the behavior of the Kramers pair $\Kdown$, $\Kup$ in $\Bper$, we conclude that the ground state $\GStwo$ of the two-carrier charge state does not depend on $\Bper$.
+This motivates the chosen notation, indicating that it can be best represented as a superposition ``$\oplus$'' of a valley-singlet spin-triplet state $\ket{S_v T_s^0}$ and a valley-triplet spin-singlet state $\ket{T_v^0 S_s}$, whose energy does not depend on magnetic field.
+Increasing $\Bper$ beyond the low field region, a peak in entropy change of $\kB\ln(2)$ is observed at $\Bcross = \SI{220}{\milli\tesla}$.
+The ground state degeneracy of the one-carrier charge state is fully lifted at this field, which lets us conclude that this peak is due to a ground state crossing appearing for the two-carrier charge state.